jjkeijser/mpss/mpss4/README.md

 With a small patch to the `mpss-daemon` code this problem is corrected and the right number of cards is listed again.

-A second issue with the micctrl command is that it has hardcoded references to the /sbin/ifup and /sbin/ifdown commands built in.

 Both of these problems were fixed in this version of the `mpss-daemon` source tree.